-A transaction is cleared in phase I if the statutory four-week period expires and neither of the Official Parties has lodged an appeal for phase II proceedings (the next working day, the Official Parties have to issue a declarative clearance notice to confirm that no application has been lodged).
+A transaction is cleared in phase I if the statutory four-week (or extended six-week) period expires and neither of the Official Parties has lodged an appeal for phase II proceedings (the next working day, the Official Parties have to issue a declarative clearance notice to confirm that no application has been lodged).

 In addition, a transaction is also cleared if both Official Parties waive their right to apply for an in-depth investigation.
 However, the Official Parties are rather reluctant to grant "early clearance".
 According to a Notice of the FCA, it will - generally - only waive its right after two weeks and three days following publication of the transaction on the FCA's website (which will usually occur on the day of submission or the next working day) and only if it has safeguarded that the transaction does not raise competition concerns.

-Phase II proceedings must be completed within five months after the Official Parties have requested an in-depth investigation by the Cartel Court; otherwise, the transaction is cleared by a lapse of the five-month period.
+Phase II proceedings must be completed within five months (extendable to six months upon request of the notifying party) after the Official Parties have requested an in-depth investigation by the Cartel Court; otherwise the transaction is cleared by lapse of the five-month (or extended six-month) period.
 Apart from that, a transaction is cleared in phase II if the Official Party (or both Official Parties) requesting an in-depth investigation withdraw(s) the application for phase II proceedings, and the Cartel Court clears the transaction (with or without conditions).